Soulbound – Book 1: Chapter 7

 “Did you say Cordelia called this Scooby Meeting?”
 Xander questioned Willow as he sat down at the library table.

-Nodding, Willow explained that Cordy had called from her cell phone.
+Nodding, Willow explained that Cordy had called from her car phone.
 “Buffy was with her.
 They wanted me to call everyone else.”

 “Cordy and Buffy together?
 Calling a meeting?”
 That gave Xander the wiggins.
 “I sense another apocalypse.”